De coherence for a heavy particle interacting with a light one: new analysis and numerics: Appendix

 The optimal choice for $\eta$ is then $\eta = \tau^{-1/2}$ which leads to

 \end{proof}

+{\bf Acknowledgments.} The authors would like to thank the anonymous referees, for their very careful reading of our manuscript.

-{\bf Acknowledgments.} The authors would like to acknowledge support from the ANR LODIQUAS (Modeling and Numerical Simulation of Low Dimensional Quantum Systems, 2011-2014) and the french-italian research project GREFI-MEFI.
-R.A. was partially supported by the PRIN project ``Critical point theory and perturbative methods for nonlinear di erential equations''.
+The authors would like to acknowledge support from the ANR LODIQUAS (Modeling and Numerical Simulation of Low Dimensional Quantum Systems, 2011-2014) and the French-Italian research project GREFI-MEFI.
+R.A. was partially supported by the PRIN project ``Critical point theory and perturbative methods for nonlinear differential equations''.